Junri Namigata: Professional career

 Namigata turned professional in August 2005, after graduating from Waseda in April of the same year.
 Her goal was to finish her first year as a professional ranked in the top 200; she finished 2006 ranked 162 in singles.
 The first of her six singles titles came in July 2007.

 In July 2014, Namigata won her first WTA event, the doubles tournament of the inaugural Jiangxi International Open, partnering with Chuang Chia-jung.
-2014 was the most successful year of her career thus far, winning three ITF doubles titles and her first singles title since 2010.
+2014 was the most successful year of her career thus far, winning three doubles titles and her first singles title on the ITF Circuit since 2010.
 She finished the year ranked 196 in singles and 145 in doubles, returning to the top 200 in each category for the first time since 2011.

 Grand Slam appearances

-In singles, Namigata has qualified for two Grand Slam tournaments so far.
+In singles, Namigata has qualified for two major tournaments.
 At the 2011 Australian Open, she lost to Canadian Rebecca Marino in the first round.
-Later in the same year, she lost in the first round of the French Open to Aleksandra Wozniak.
+Later in the year, at the French Open, she lost in the first round to Aleksandra Wozniak.

-In doubles, she qualified for the 2008 Wimbledon tournament with fellow Japanese player Ayumi Morita, losing in the first round to Ekaterina Makarova and Selima Sfar.
-In January 2017, Namigata and Chan Chin-wei received wildcard entry into the Australian Open, losing in the first round to Tatjana Maria and Pauline Parmentier.
+In doubles, she qualified for the 2008 Wimbledon Championships with fellow Japanese player Ayumi Morita, losing in the first round to Ekaterina Makarova and Selima Sfar.

+In 2017, Namigata and Chan Chin-wei received wildcard entry into the Australian Open, losing in the first round to Tatjana Maria and Pauline Parmentier.